JOMO COSMOS FOOTBALL CLUB

 Jomo Sono’s motive for investing in soccer has always been to recognize and build raw talent, and over the years his team has accentuated and developed a strong youth policy that has made Cosmos one of the leading brands in South African football.

 Apart from his numerous achievements as a coach of international repute, Jomo has built a strong legacy within and outside the shores of South Africa, and is renowned for discovering and developing some of the finest talent to have played in the local league, for South Africa’s national teams and for clubs abroad.

 JOMO COSMOS FOOTBALL CLUB was established with the aim of providing a platform for aspiring footballers to showcase their God-given talent and to enhance their physical, social and emotional well-being, using quality equipment and advanced man-management skills to attain the highest level possible.

-To maintain our reputation as the best institution in South Africa, in terms of scouting and development of young talent.
+To maintain our reputation as the best soccer institution in South Africa, in terms of scouting and development of young talent.

-To make a positive impact on our community, through the promotion of sport, to build links between the team and various sections of the community, offer innovative and exciting programmes using sport as a tool to motivate and inspire individuals and local communities to improve health and well being.
+To make a positive impact on our community, through the promotion of sport, to build links between the team and various sections of the community, offer innovative and exciting programmes using soccer as a tool to motivate and inspire individuals and local communities to improve health and well being.

 To work with individuals and partner with organisations to establish strong links to enable us to deliver programmes and projects that inspire individuals to improve physical and mental well-being.

-Support player development from grass root football to academy level
+Support player development from grass root football to academy level.

 To promote social responsibility and tolerance and provide support to those who need help in order that they have respect for their community and are encouraged to make positive contributions to their community.